Pembrolizumab with or without Paclitaxel or Irinotecan in Treating Patients with Locally Advanced or Metastatic High Grade Neuroendocrine Cancer

 II.
 To correlate clinical outcomes (ORR, DOR, PFS, OS) with baseline immune cell infiltration, T cell receptor (TCR) repertoires and PD-L1 staining in pre-treatment tumor biopsies.

 III.
 To assess baseline circulating immune cell profile and T-cell receptor (TCR) repertoires and changes with treatment, and correlate baseline and turnover of repertories to clinical outcomes.

 IV.
 To analyze the relationship between baseline tumor proliferative index (as measured by Ki67) and response to therapy.

 V. To examine the relationship between the tumor mutation profile/burden and response to therapy.

 PART A: Patients receive pembrolizumab intravenously (IV) over 30 minutes on day 1.
-Treatment repeats every 21 days for up to 35 courses in the absence of disease progression or unacceptable toxicity.
+Treatment repeats every 21 days for up to 35 cycles in the absence of disease progression or unacceptable toxicity.

-PART B: Patients receive pembrolizumab IV over 30 minutes on day 1 and irinotecan IV over 90 minutes on days 1 and 8 -OR- paclitaxel IV over 1 hour on days 1, 8, and 15.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+PART B: Patients receive pembrolizumab IV over 30 minutes on day 1 and irinotecan IV over 90 minutes on days 1 and 8 OR paclitaxel IV over 1 hour on days 1, 8, and 15.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.